Algebraic Weaves and Braid Varieties: The Combinatorics of Weaves

-Let us fix a reduced expression $\Delta$ of the longest element $w_0$ as in Example \ref{ex: half twist}.
-Given a braid $\beta$, we consider an $(\ell(\beta)+\binom{n}{2}+1)$-gon, and we label the vertices with integers from $0$ to $N:=r+\binom{n}{2}$.
-We label the first $\ell(\beta)+\binom{n}{2}$ sides clockwise by the letters of $\beta \Delta$, and we label the last side (connecting $0$ and $N$) by $w_0$.
-Given a diagonal in this polygon, we can label it by $\delta(\beta')$ where $\beta'$ is the piece of $\beta$ enclosed by this diagonal and $\delta$ is the Demazure product.
-By definition, a {\it Demazure} triangulation for a braid $\beta$ is any triangulation of the $(\ell(\beta)+\binom{n}{2}+1)$-gon with sides and diagonals labeled with the above rules.
-A \emph{Demazure triangle} is a triangle (with labeled sides) in a Demazure triangulation.
+Let $\beta$ be a positive $n$-braid word with Demazure product $\delta(\beta)=w_0$ and set $N:=\ell(\beta)+1$.
+Consider an $N$-gon $P$ whose vertices are labeled clockwise with integers from $0$ to $N-1$.
+Label the first $N-1$ sides clockwise by the letters of $\beta$, and label the last (or {\it bottom}) side connecting $N-1$ and $0$ by $w_0$.
+By definition, such labeled polygon $P$ is said to be labeled according to $\beta$.

-We can consider all possible triangulations of this polygon by diagonals (that is, there are no internal vertices).
-For any triangle in this picture, its three edges are labeled by $u,v$ and $u\star v$ for some $u$ and $v$.
-Note that the diagonals are labeled by elements of the symmetric group and not by braid words.
+\begin{definition} Let $\beta$ be a positive $n$-braid word with Demazure product $\delta(\beta)=w_0$ and $P$ a polygon labeled according to $\beta$.
+By definition, a {\it Demazure triangulation} $\underline{\tau}(P,\beta)$ is a non-oriented triangulation of $P$ with edges labeled by permutations such that: